Brar21/TypeScript-Learning/README.md

        - when you uncomment it then you see it is enabled by default but you can change it.
        - If you make it "False" then no complie error will come.
        - Again! this is bady practice never try to use it.

+## We done basic of Typescript.
+Now we are ready to take one step further towords Intermidate Learning ot TSC.